wonderpl/dolly-web/docs/web_services/user.md

 ### Toggle display of fullname

-Set whether a user's fullname or username is displayed.
+Set whether a user's fullname or username is displayed in the `User`'s `display_name` field.

 ```http
 PUT /ws/USERID/display_fullname/ HTTP/1.1